kwaldenphd/curriculum/syllabi/eoc-spring.md

 ### Work Due Outside Class
 - Reflection
-- Lab notebook
+- Final project: Identify a data source

-## Week 4: What “is” the internet?; Introduction to markup languages
+## Week 4: What is a data model?; What are relational databases?

 ### Assigned Material